What do the Purple Fence Posts in Mean?

 The Texas Law is HB 793, under Texas Penal Code 30.05, Criminal Trespass, section 1, subsection D.

-The law requires the following regarding the use of purple paint;
+The law requires the following regarding the use of purple paint on fence posts, gates and even trees;

 So, now we know the meaning behind the purple fence posts.
 Now, landowners and ranchers don’t have to continuously replace costly signs.
-And, everyone can see them!
+It’s just a matter of slapping some purple paint on their fence posts and boom!
+Everyone can see them!
+Now, no more excuses.

 But ‘why purple’??
 It certainly isn’t because they follow Prince or it’s an artsy statement.
 The color purple was chosen for a simple reason.
 Purple is visible to people who are colorblind.